The Modern Pantry | Grandpa Chef’s Healthy Beef Stew Guide

 Making a Heart-Healthy Stew with Grass-Fed Marrow

-I love to use grass-fed marrow bones because they add a rich texture that is actually full of good omega-3 fats.
-My Healthy Beef Stew Guide teaches you that this natural fat helps your body absorb vitamins while adding a depth of flavor that is truly satisfying for the whole family.
+I love to use grass-fed marrow bones because they add a rich texture full of good Omega-3 fats.
+This natural fat helps your body absorb vitamins while adding a depth of flavor satisfying to the whole family.
 It is a secret I learned from my own elders that modern science now fully supports for our longevity.

 Understanding the Saturated Fat Myth in Long Braises

-I remember when everyone was afraid of animal fats: but I have seen how the right amount can keep a person strong into their later years.
-As long as you choose high quality sources: this Healthy Beef Stew Guide ensures that you are nourishing your cells without the inflammation caused by processed seed oils.
+I remember when everyone was afraid of animal fats, but I have seen how the right amount can keep a person strong into their later years.
+As long as you choose high-quality sources, you are nourishing your cells without the inflammation caused by processed seed oils.
 I have felt the difference in my own energy levels since I stopped fearing the natural fats found in a good chuck roast.

 Sourcing the Right Protein for Metabolic Health